Emil Racoviță: Ship and crew

 On 16 August 1897, under the aegis of the Royal Society of Geography in Brussels, the Belgica, a former Norwegian wooden whaler, left the port of Antwerp, setting sail for the South.
 It was the ship that gave its name to the whole expedition.
 The three-mast ship was equipped with a 160 horse-power engine.

 The 19 members of the team were of various nationalities.
 The first mate of the vessel was Roald Amundsen – who was to conquer the South Pole in 1911.
 Apart from Racoviță, the team was made up of Belgian physicist Émile Danco, Polish geologist and oceanographer Henryk Arctowski with his assistant Antoni Bolesław Dobrowolski and American physician Frederick Cook.

 Scientific work

 The team left the deck of the ship 22 times, in order to collect scientific data, to conduct investigations and experiments.
 Racoviță was the first researcher to collect botanical and zoological samples from areas beyond the Antarctic Circle.
+He found the first flowering plants that were collected in Antarctica, and collected the type specimens of the flightless midge Belgica antarctica, the only insect that can survive year-round in Antarctica.

 Belgica made the first daily meteorological recordings and measurements in Antarctica, every hour, for a whole year.
 The scientists also collected information on oceanic currents and terrestrial magnetism, with as many as 10 volumes of scientific conclusions being published at the end of the expedition, which was considered a success.